Forest Farm Natural Capital.

 Limitations & disclosures.

-The Asset Account Team will continue to monitor advancements in techniques, tools and methods available for ensure the approach taken for the Account is current and represents best practice.
+The Asset Account Team will continue to monitor advancements in techniques, tools and methods to ensure the approach remains current and represents best practice.
+Additional limitations relating to the SAT protocol and the availability and selection of reference benchmarks are described in the method, and are deemed acceptable for the purpose of this account.

 Environmental markets.